HOW MUCH DOES EPOXY FLOORING COST FOR COMMERCIAL SPACES?

 #4: Customization Options

-Epoxy is a favored flooring option due to its large number of customization options.
-As with many projects, the more customization you add, the larger the cost.
+Epoxy is a favored type of flooring due to its large number of customization options.
+As with many projects, the more customization you add, the higher the cost.

 Some standard customization options include: